Brownies For Two (Ramekin Brownies)

 Divide the batter between two ramekins then add a few chocolate chips to the center.
 This will amp up the gooeyness factor!

-What do you serve with brownies?
+What do you serve with brownies for two?

 Yin and yang.
 That’s how chocolate and vanilla works.